 The College of Health in New Zealand decided to test this theory of pain and dehydration being linked.
 The results confirmed the connection between increased pain and lack of water.
 The test patients were told to change nothing about their diets or routines, simply to refrain from taking in any fluids.
 Then their feet were submerged in ice cold water.
 This process was called the “cold pressor test.”
 According to Dr. Mündel (who led the research) this clinical test is a great way to “measure how ‘normally’ a person’s cardiovascular system is working” (NeuroSceience News).

 Today’s lesson: We all know drinking water is good for your body.
 It sharpens your thoughts, is great for your skin, and helps the various systems of the body get moving.
 But if that body is already taking a hit in terms of chronic pain, don’t amplify the problems.
-By making a purposeful habit of drinking water, and possibly radiculopathy therapy in Elkridge, MD, you’re actually boosting the ability of your medication to work properly.
+By making a purposeful habit of drinking water, and possibly radiculopathy therapy, you’re actually boosting the ability of your medication to work properly.
 What’s the point of having a parachute if there’s a hole in it?
 None.
 Don’t hinder your body’s healing with a simple denial of water.
 DRINK YOUR WATER.